avik-das/garlic/README.md

   (is-odd?
 11)) ; #t
 ```

 Let bindings can also _destructure_ values.
-If both a binding and its value are lists, the elements can be matched one-to-one with each other:
+If both a binding and its value are lists, the elements can be recursively matched one-to-one with each other:

 ```scheme
 ; A dotted list consumes a list of remaining elements at the end